 This beechwood spoon sports a hand-woodburned “Star Baker” motto with a design inspired by the show logo, but if you’d like a version engraved with your giftee’s name, this one fits the bill—while still alluding to the coveted title every baker hopes to earn each week, or at least once in a lifetime.Buy Now

-For those who’d rather wear their love on their sleeve (or chest, anyway), this “Star Baker” apron has a roomy pocket for stashing tools and tidbits (and maybe a recipe that’s hopefully more detailed than “Make the custard.”).
-Its long length protects clothing from flying flour and lashings of ganache, and it’s available in pink, teal, and a steely gray (much like Paul’s hair), in addition to the festive green shade shown here.Buy Now
+For those who’d rather wear their love on their sleeve (or chest, anyway), this “Star Baker” apron has two pockets for stashing tools and tidbits (and maybe a recipe that’s hopefully more detailed than “Make the custard.”).
+Its long length protects clothing from flying flour and lashings of ganache, and it’s available in black, navy, and red.Buy Now

 The handy double mitts many contestants use when taking their bakes out of the oven make great stocking stuffers or housewarming gifts, or can be combined with a few other baking tools for a multi-part present.Buy Now